63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-01.md

 - Stacks are organized by lifecycle and owner.
 - In addition to a Pipeline and Application stack, you may manage a Storage stack.
-- Storage stacks may be shared among all instances in an application, or among many applications
+- Storage stacks may be shared among all instances in an application, or among many applications.
-- Cache-Data storage uses encryption and hashing to keep data between applications and instances separate
+- Cache-Data storage uses encryption and hashing to keep data between applications and instances separate.
 - Keeping storage stacks separate from applications helps with the practice of stack separation and to prevent accidental data deletion
-- Stacks can export variables to be used in other stacks within an account's region
+- Stacks can export variables to be used in other stacks within an account's region.
+For Example:
+  - Managed policy ARN to include in your Lambda Execution role to provide access permissions.
+  - S3 bucket name or ARN.
+  - DynamoDb table name or ARN.

 [Move on to Part II](./part-02.md)